 The Moravské náměstí market offers a slight alternative to the others.
 With its unique design and unusual program of events, it’s a place to relax and experience something that’s both festive as well as a slight departure from the norm.

-Apart from the focus on quality gastronomy, arts and crafts, and charity, that corresponds with the other locations in the city, there are concerts curated by the famous Brno music venue Stará Pekárna.
+Apart from the focus on quality gastronomy, arts and crafts, and charity, which corresponds with the other locations in the city, there are concerts curated by the famous Brno music venue Stará Pekárna.
 Moravské náměstí is also home to an animal rescue station with live animals, creating an interactive program for children to learn about nature.

 One of the designers, Kryštof Foltýn from Chybik+Kristof Architects & Urban Designers, explains the thinking behind the design and feel of the Moravské náměstí market: “For this area, we simply wanted to do something completely different to anywhere else in Brno.